Tommo-L/NEO3-Development-Guide/en/wallet/README.md

-Wallets
+# Wallets
-===

-[TOC]

-&emsp;&emsp;Wallets is a basic component of NEO and the bridge for users to access NEO network.
+Wallets is a basic component of NEO and the bridge for users to access NEO network.
 It's responsible for transaction operations such as transfer, contract deployment, asset registration, etc.

 ​	NEO wallets can be redesigned and modified on their own, but need to meet the following rules and patterns.

-### 一、Accounts
+## Accounts

-​	In Neo, the account is the smart contract, the address represents a contract script.
+​In Neo, the account is the smart contract, the address represents a contract script.
 The flow diagram from private key to the public key, to the address is as shown below:

 ![private key 2 address](../../images/privatekey-2-publickey-address.png)

-#### 1.1 Private Key
+### Private Key

-&emsp;&emsp;A private key is a random value generated between 1 and N(N is a constant, less than 2^256 slightly), and is represented by a 256 bit (32 bytes) number generally.
+A private key is a random value generated between 1 and N(N is a constant, less than 2^256 slightly), and is represented by a 256 bit (32 bytes) number generally.

 ​	There are two main encoding formats for private keys in NEO.